jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 Interchangeable towed agricultural or forestry equipment R156
 T
-Any motorized, wheeled, or tacked agricultural equipmentthat has two axles and is meant to travel at speeds greater than 6kmh (\~3\.5mph)
+Any motorized, wheeled, or tacked agricultural equipment

+that has two axles and is meant to travel at speeds greater than 6km/h (\~3\.5mph)
 R156
 Vehicles regulated under WP
 .29
 Source: UNECE
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 74
 Backend servers related to
 vehicles in production